sketch-hq/developer.sketch.com/pages/assistants-guides-5-publishing.md

 Published Assistants can also be listed on the Sketch website.
 We recommend publishing to [Npm](https://www.npmjs.com), but self-hosting is also an option.

-Once you've created an Assistant package, for example by generating an Assistant from our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) repository or following the [Writing a rule](/assistants/writing-a-rule) guide, you're ready to publish.
+Once you've created an Assistant package, perhaps after following our [Getting started](/assistants/getting-started) and [Writing a rule](/assistants/writing-a-rule) guides, you're ready to publish.

 ## Publishing to Npm

-Review the Npm [documentation](https://docs.npmjs.com/packages-and-modules) to familiarize yourself about publishing packages, but read on for a quick guide.
+Below is a list of steps to publish your Assistant to npm.
+For more information on publishing JavaScript packages see the [documentation](https://docs.npmjs.com/packages-and-modules).

+> **Note:** You'll need a free npm account to publish to the npm registry.

-1. Ensure you have an npm account and are logged-in to Npm on the command line via `npm login`.
+1. Ensure you are logged-in to npm on the command line via `npm login`.
 1. Update your Assistant code as needed, implement any rules you want to and ensure any tests are passing.
 1. Ensure the `name` field in package.json has been set to a valid, unique npm package name.
 1. Ensure the `version` field in package.json is updated to reflect the version you want to publish.
-1. If your Assistant has a build process ensure you ran it recently.
+1. Run the build process for your Assistant.
 1. Run `npm publish`.

-If all went well, your Assistant package should now be live 🎉
+Your Assistant package should now be live 🎉

-You can confirm this by running the below command, which should return metadata about your Assistant:
+To confirm the package has been published successfully, request the metadata running the following command:

 ```sh
 npm info <your-package-name>
 ```

-Add your Npm Assistant to a Sketch document by copy and pasting the `tarball` value from the above output and adding it to a Sketch document via the _Assistants > Add from URL_ menu option.
+Add your npm Assistant to a Sketch document by copy and pasting the `tarball` value from the above output and adding it to a Sketch document via the ⚙️ › _Add from URL…_ option within the _Manage Assistants…_ sheet for your document.

 A Sketch document configured with a published Assistant is truly portable - other users will be prompted to install the exact same Assistant package when they open the document.

 ## Self-hosting

 There is no hard requirement that your Assistant is published to Npm.
-As long as your Assistant package is hosted somewhere on the web, accessible to your intended audience, then it can added to Sketch documents and shared.
+As long as your Assistant package is hosted somewhere on the web, accessible to your intended audience, it can be added to Sketch documents and shared.

 Running the following command in an Assistant generated with our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) repository will yield a tarball file in the current working directory.